micvbang/blog.vbang.dk/_posts/2024-06-19-eventdripper.md

 Since this is a cron job we have to run it at some meaningful interval, ensure that it actually runs, probably handle errors asynchronously (we don't want stop sending emails to the rest of users just because sending an email to one of them fails), and so on.
 All of these are problems that can be overcome, but it does come with the price of added complexity compared with the one-liner we first saw.

-A major drawback that our omniscient elephant introduces is that it adds a dependency on potentially the entire data model of the system.
+A major drawback that our omniscient octopus introduces is that it adds a dependency on potentially the entire data model of the system.
 Since it's basically a component with license to ~~kill~~ read data from anywhere, we have to take it into account whenever we consider making a change to almost literally any part of the system; _did one of our co-workers add an event trigger that requires knowledge from the part the system we're currently considering changing_?
 This problem can be mitigated somewhat by forcing the component to go through epositories instead of raw-dogging the database, but this doesn't eliminate the problem entirely.
-When there's an omniscient elephant tasting various parts of your data, you never quite know whether it's safe to change your data model or not.
-At the very least, the loose elephant will make it more cumbersome to change the data model.
+When there's an omniscient octopus tasting various parts of your data, you never quite know whether it's safe to change your data model or not.
+At the very least, the loose octopus will make it more cumbersome to change the data model.
 Been there, done that.
 Although pets are nice and cute, you really don't want them running around your database!